thestackcollective/front-end-curriculum/lessons/module-2/oop-1-making-objects-with-constructor-functions-and-classes.md

 ### Constructor functions

-Let's go back to the instructor object we created earlier - say we're building an application for Turing that provides profiles for all the instructors on staff.
+Let's go back to the instructor object we created earlier - say we're building an application for TheStackCollective that provides profiles for all the instructors on staff.
 We'd have to create about 20 different instructor objects that all have the same properties and methods, but whose values each vary. (e.g. each instructor has a different name).
 We would also have to constructor 100s of chair objects to keep track of every chair in the basement.
 This could be really repetitive and exhausting to build out individually.

 This is where object constructor functions come into play. **Constructor Functions** are essentially just regular functions in JavaScript allow us to create multiple objects from a template.
 In order to do this, we invoke these functions with the `new` keyword: